qaisjp/comm2-report/chapters/4-impl/8000-challenges/60-typescript.md

 #### Destructuring Objects

+> TODO: "This seems to recount how you learned a new bit of Go syntax?
+I'm not sure why that's relevant here.
+>
+> This is TypeScript syntax which I suppose needs to be made clearer.
+I could probably just get rid of this section, but I wanted to describe how I debugged this syntactical issue in TypeScript.

 Declaring extra types that are only being used once is wasteful.
 In a number of lambda functions we only want a single field of a single parameter.

 Take the following example: